sreegurram/In-Vehicle-Coupon-EDA/README.md

 # Observations:

-Total entries in the data set after data cleaning - 12610 with 23 columns.
+Total entries in the data set after data cleaning - 12610 with 23 columns

 56.757% of the total observations chose to accept the coupon.
 From all 5 coupon types, the maximum coupons acceptance rate is for Carry out & Take away and inexpensive Restaurant coupons.
 Most users go out in Sunny Whether have a high coupon acceptance ratio.